 When to see a doctor

-Hangovers go away on their own.
-Talk with your doctor if you're concerned that frequent, heavy drinking or hangovers are affecting your quality of life, including your personal relationships or your performance at work.
-Treatment for alcohol abuse or dependence is available.
+Hangovers after a single night's drinking go away on their own.
+Talk with your doctor if you're concerned that frequent, heavy drinking may lead to serious alcohol withdrawal, or when regular hangovers affect your quality of life, including your personal relationships or your performance at work.
+Treatment for alcohol use problems such as abuse or dependence is widely available.

 - Slow breathing (less than eight breaths a minute)